nrusch/nuke-to-hydra/README.md

     - N -> HdTokens->normals
     - Cf -> HdTokens->displayColor
 - Do we need to worry about `AttribContext.varying`?
+- Materials
-- Nuke material handling
+    - UsdPreviewSurface
     - Basic rprim colors from Nuke
     - Texturing support.
-Can we use Nuke's material evaluation to generate texture buffers, and then somehow hand those over?
+        - Render Nuke's material Iops to texture buffers (or temp files)
-        - ExtComputations may be the answer...
+        - ExtComputations may be part of it...
-- Partial rprim updates.
-    - Need to understand what the GeoInfo src and out hashes indicate
-    - May need to re-think rprim IDs
-    - If the source hash is the geo minus xforms or something, can we do instancing?
 - Time handling (for motion blur, etc.)

 #### Misc Notes